What Is A Good Time For Sprint-Distance Triathlon?

 Looking to race a sprint triathlon?
 These are the times you should be aiming for…

 One of the most appealing aspects of triathlon is the variety of distances on offer.
 There’s the behemoth that is IRONMAN (3.8km swim, 180km bike, 42.2km run).
-You have Olympic-distance, which as you’ve probably guessed, athletes cover at the Olympics.
+You have Olympic distance, which, as you’ve probably guessed, athletes cover at the Olympics.
 This comes in at 1.5km swim, 40km bike and 10km run.
-And then you have the one that nearly every triathlete has completed at some point on their triathlon journey – the sprint (750m swim, 20km bike, 5km run).
-This is what we’ll focus on today, specifically a good finishing time for you to aim for…
+And then you have the one nearly every triathlete has completed at some point on their triathlon journey – the sprint (750m swim, 20km bike, 5km run).
+We’ll focus on this today, specifically a good finishing time for you to aim for…

 Chasing The Elites

 In fact, before we begin, a caveat.
-While I’ve mentioned three main distances, there are myriad distances in-between and, when it comes to the sprint, often the swim will come in at 400m.
-But for the purposes of the here and now, we’ll stick with the most common sprint that begins with the 750m swim.
+While I’ve mentioned three main distances, there are myriad distances in between, and when it comes to the sprint, the swim will often be 400m.
+But for the here and now, we’ll stick with the most common sprint that begins with the 750m swim.

-Let’s start at the most extreme end of this sprint-finishing prediction and reflect on what the super (wo)men can do, namely the world’s best elites.
-In the truncated 2020 triathlon season, the ETU Sprint Triathlon European Cup took place in Barcelona at the end of October.
+Let’s start at the extreme end of this sprint-finishing prediction and reflect on what the super (wo)men can do: the world’s best elites.
+In the truncated 2020 triathlon season, the ETU Sprint Triathlon European Cup occurred in Barcelona at the end of October 2020.
 In the men’s race, IRONMAN 70.3 record holder Kristian Blummenfelt, from Norway, edged out the experienced Javier Gomez in a winning time of 53:53 mins, broken down as a 9:42 min swim, 26:47 min bike and 15:32 min run with swift transitions in-between.
-For the women, France’s Mathilde Gautier claimed victory in 1:00:43, by a millisecond over Anna Godoy Contreras, who incredibly recorded the identical time.
+For the women, France’s Mathilde Gautier claimed victory in 1:00:43, by a millisecond, over Anna Godoy Contreras, who incredibly recorded the identical time.
 Gautier’s whisker-winning victory came thanks to a 10:39 min swim, 30:14 min bike and 17:56 min run.

-Those times of 53:53 mins and 1:00:43 are crazy.
+Those times of 53:53 minutes and 1:00:43 are crazy.
 But unrealistic for age-groupers.
-So what’s a good time for us recreational athletes?
+So, what’s a good time for us recreational athletes?
 This is where we need to do some digging…

 Age-Grouper Ambitions

 One of the most popular sprint-distance races in the United Kingdom is the Eton Sprints.
-It attracts thousands each year and its home of Dorney Lake hosted the 2012 Olympic rowing regatta.
-Ages and abilities are across the board so it’s a solid benchmark to calculate a good average time.
-And the simplest way to do this is by taking the median of the men’s and women’s results, respectively.
+It attracts thousands each year, and its home of Dorney Lake hosted the 2012 Olympic rowing regatta.
+Ages and abilities are across the board, so it’s a solid benchmark for calculating a good average time.
+The simplest way to do this is by taking the median of the men’s and women’s results, respectively.

 In the women’s category, 190 competitors finished.
 When it comes to the median, we’ll look at 95th finisher Martina Scannell (1:33:43) and 96th finisher Kerri-Anne Skippington (1:33:47).
 The average of these two finishing times is 1:33:45.
 As for the median swim values, we have 16:39 mins (17:51 mins + 15:27 mins divided by two); 3:52 mins (4:04 mins and 3:39 mins) in T1; 46:24 mins (44 mins and 48:47 mins) for the 20km bike; 1:45 mins (2:20 mins and 1:09 min) in T2; and 25:14mins (25:31 mins and 24:56 mins) on the run.

-Of course, there are numerous variables that might make the average sprint finisher time faster or slower than this time.
-This is an enormous feature in its own right but as a snapshot…
+Of course, numerous variables might make the average sprint finisher’s time faster or slower than this time.
+This is an enormous feature in its own right, but as a snapshot…

 Type of Swim

-When it comes to the swim, anything under the 20-minute mark is pretty good.
-If you’re hitting 15 mins or faster, that’s very good.
+When it comes to swimming, anything under the 20-minute mark is pretty good.
+If you’re hitting 15 minutes or faster, that’s very good.
 You’ll find that sea swims are often slower, especially if the waves are up.
 River swims, if you enjoy a favourable current, can be faster.
 Wetsuits naturally add buoyancy and are particularly beneficial to the weaker swimmer.
 Just make sure you secure the correct fit.

 Type of Bike